-Kicking off this year’s Sustainability In Packaging Us 2019 conference will be three unique keynote presentations focused on leading brands and retailer’s success in achieving sustainable initiatives.
-Featuring presentations by PepsiCo, Lush Cosmetics and Intel, these keynotes will each take a deep dive into the challenges and innovations in their company’s journey to becoming a sustainable influencer.
+Kicking off this year’s Sustainability In Packaging US conference will be three unique keynote presentations focused on leading brands and retailer’s success in achieving sustainable initiatives.
+Featuring presentations by PepsiCo, Lush Cosmetics and Intel, each keynote will take a deep dive into the challenges and innovations they faced during their journey to becoming a sustainable influencer.

 Intel has a well-established system for supply chain sustainability.
 What were some of the biggest challenges in getting this accomplished?